tweedegolf/tweedegolf.github.io/_drafts/AR-and-the-web.md

 The lesser performance is partly because analyzing the image data is done in the main javascript thread, and partly because the lack of control over the camera settings which leads to a poor quality of the incoming feed, for instance due to bad or fluctuating light conditions.

-On the short term using webworkers may improve the analyzing and detection step, and on the longer term the ever improving performance of browsers will eventually lead to a more reliable marker detection.
+In the short term using webworkers may improve the analyzing and detection step, and in the long term improved javascript performance for browsers may eventually lead to more reliable marker detection.

 Furthermore Web API's keep evolving so in the near future we might get more control over the camera settings via javascript.
 The draft version of the [MediaCapture API](http://w3c.github.io/mediacapture-main/#dictionary-mediatrackcapabilities-members) already shows some useful future capabilities.
 Also there is a draft Web API for the [light sensor](https://w3c.github.io/ambient-light/) that is currently only implemented in [Firefox](https://developer.mozilla.org/en-US/docs/Web/API/DeviceLightEvent/Using_light_sensors).

 The future of the augmented web looks bright.